 Studying the phenology of different varieties of winegrapes would help viticulturists better adapt to climate change.
 Phenology is extremely sensitive to temperature.
 Timing for leafout and flowering of plant species have advanced six to 20 days in the last 30-40 years of warming (ROOT 2003, MANZEL 2006).
 This translates to an advance of four to six days per degree Celsius warming (WOLKOVICH 2012).
 A similar advance is seen for winegrape harvest dates, which can change about 6 days per degree Celsius warming {Benjamin, 2016 #31}.
 In winegrapes, phenological timing varies across varieties, and it is this variation that could be used to better adapt to future climates.
 Generally, timing of phenology can vary from three to six weeks across varieties {Wolkovich, 2017 #32}.
-However, most varieties have very little phenological data from which to infer where they could best be grown.
-Harvest dates are the only data available for over 90% of varieties, so for phenological data to be used for adaptation, more varieties need to be studied.
+However, most varieties have very little phenological data from which to infer where they could best be grown (add CITE).
+Harvest dates are the only data available for over 90% of varieties, so for phenological data to be used for adaptation, more varieties need to be studied (cite Parker studies).

 (CONNECTION TO ABOVE PARAGRAPH) Because successful flowers become berries, understanding how climate change will affect winegrape flowering is an important aspect of the overall effect on phenology and directly relates to harvest yields.
 Petrie and Clingeleffer (GIVE YEAR) found that winegrape (SPECIFY VARIETY?) buds exposed to elevated temperatures just before or just after budburst produced 24.2-32.6 less flowers per degreesC warming.